k8sp/bootstrapper/pxe-on-rasppi/README.md

 ### Switch DHCP Service

-I now disabl the DHCP service on the router via its Web UI.
+I now disable the DHCP service on the router via its Web UI.
 Then I restarted the Thinkpad.
 After it reboots, it got new IP address `192.168.2.13`.
 It seems that the Raspberry Pi DHCP server works.